 [shut the front door]

-Curated by students in Beloit’s Writing 100 class, this exhibit explores the idea of “home.”
-Open now and runs through April 2013 in the Cube Gallery on the Museum’s first floor.
+Curated by students in Beloit’s Writing 100 class, this exhibit explored the idea of “home.”
+April 2013

 [Aquatic Bounty Logo] The Pacific Ocean has long provided an aquatic bounty for the people from California north to Alaska who live near it.
 Fish, whales, seals and other marine animals have provided food and raw materials for the indigenous people of this long coastal area for thousands of years.
 They still do today.
 Harvesting the Aquatic Bounty looks at how the people of the Northwest Coast and Alaska have collected and used the Pacific’s aquatic bounty, and how the importance of these resources are reflected in their culture.
 Fall 2012.

 [Secret Color Title]

 Celadon ware is a style of ceramic that was extremely popular on the Korean peninsula during the Koryo Dynasty (918 and 1392).
 Celadon produced by Korean potters was famed for its beautiful turquoise color, inlay work, and overall craftsmanship.
 The Secret Color, curated by Beloit College student Julia Friberg’12, explores celadon styles and manufacture using objects from the Wright Museum’s Gurley Collection.
 Spring 2012 through Fall 2012